scholacantorum/public-site/about/index.md

 ---
 title: About Schola Cantorum
 description: >
-  Schola Cantorum connects the Silicon Valley community with the wonders of choral music through outstanding live performances, educational outreach programs, and collaborations with local artists.
+  Schola Cantorum connects the people with the joy of singing through moving performances, educational and community programs, and collaborations with local artists.
 ogdesc: Schola Cantorum's vision, mission, and history.
 layout: about